 RAF & VIVA can perform tests to help your doctor diagnose the condition, including carotid duplex ultrasound, CT scan and CT angiography, magnetic resonance angiography, and angiography.

 Lifestyle changes and medications are often prescribed as the first line of treatment.
 However, carotid artery disease that is severe or has progressed may require surgery.

 Our vascular surgeons may perform a carotid endarterectomy to remove the plaque blocking the artery.
 Carotid endarterectomy is safe and long-lasting when performed by a qualified vascular surgeon in the proper circumstances.
 An alternative procedure, angioplasty and stenting, is sometimes performed when patients have medical conditions that increase the risks of carotid endarterectomy.

-Peripheral arterial disease (PAD) is also known as peripheral vascular disease.
+Evaluation & Treatment Peripheral arterial disease (PAD) is also known as peripheral vascular disease.
 It is a relatively common condition that can result from clogged or narrowed arteries.
-One symptom of PAD is claudication, a pain or weakness in the legs while walking.
+One symptom of PAD is claudication, pain or weakness in the legs while walking.
 If left untreated, PAD can cause significant leg pain and eventually gangrene, requiring amputation.

 The interventional radiologists and vascular surgeons at VIVA offer simple, painless tests to diagnose PAD.
 The most important test is called the ankle-brachial index (ABI).

 VIVA physicians provide a full range of PAD treatments and can perform the most appropriate procedure for each patient.
 These procedures encompass the front-line treatments for PAD today, including surgical bypass, angioplasty, stenting, and atherectomy.